19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [19/83; 16/86]

-(10) A charge under subsection (1) shall continue in force until all the moneys secured by the charge have been repaid or are no longer required by any regulations made under section 77 to be repaid to the Fund or if the Board is satisfied of the occurrence of any of the events mentioned in section 15(15)(e) in which event the member concerned or any other party having an interest in the immovable property shall be entitled to have the charge cancelled.
+(10) A charge under subsection (1) shall continue in force until —

+(a) all moneys secured by the charge —

+(i) have been repaid to the Fund; or

+(ii) are no longer required by any regulations made under section 77(1) to be repaid to the Fund; or

+(b) the Board is satisfied of the occurrence of any of the events mentioned in section 15(15)(e),

+in which event the member or any other person having an interest in the immovable property shall be entitled to have the charge cancelled.

-[19/83; 5/87]
+[40/2007 wef 01/10/2007]

 (11) Subsections (4), (9) and (10) shall apply to all charges under subsection (1) securing the repayment of moneys withdrawn from the Fund pursuant to any regulations made under section 77.